balch/lander/.junie/guidelines.md

 - use coroutines for state management
   - do game physics in background thread
   - render ui in main thread
+- use Compose Multiplatform
+  - make sure all @Composable have previews using @Preview
 - use MaterialTheme
   - prefer dark background with light text
   - give everything a retro look and feel